FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 ## Theory
 The method presented in this paper, simplified, goes as follows: it takes videos from a single camera as input and directly estimates joint angles.
 This is done by using a convolutional neural network (CNN) for each individual frame for instantaneous kinematic estimations, and then using a sequential neural network with temporal relations to relate the instantaneous kinematic estimations with the temporal relations of the frames to refine the output.
 The general method is shown in the following image:

 ![image](https://user-images.githubusercontent.com/90697657/231532244-a248c755-4e45-47dc-8c8c-24591de86579.png)

+A standard pre-trained ResNeXt-50 is used as the convolutional backbone, with three different sequential networks tested.
+These sequential networks are LSTM, TCN and a Transformer.

+The overall objective function is

+L = λ1Ljoint + λ2Lmarker + λ3Lbody + λ4Langle,

+with λ1, λ2, λ3, λ4 as weights of the losses.

+The training requirements are the joint angle and the scales of individual bones, a rotation matrix of the pelvis to the ground as well as the marker positions corresponding to them.
+Joint angles are generated using the OpenSim software.
+The resulting ground truth values are the calculated joint angles, the scaling factors and the virtual marker positions.

+The ResNetXt algorithm used has the following hyperparameters:
+ - Adam optimizer with weight decay of 0.001
+ - Batch size = 64
+ - Learning rate = exponentially decays in two steps from 5 × 10−4 to 3.33 × 10−5 over 28 epochs and from 3.33 × 10−6 to 10−6 over 2 epochs

+The sequential and convolutional networks have lambda values of:
+ - λ1 = 1.0
+ - λ2 = 2.0
+ - λ3 = 0.1
+ - λ4 = 0.06

+These values were determined experimentally.

 ## Installation
 ### Requirements